 20.00 – 20.30: Medical changeover/handover to incoming team

-- Personal care and medication rounds happen throughout the day.
+• Personal care and medication rounds happen throughout the day.

-- If calling for an update about your relative, you may find it best to call during the afternoon when the team can provide you with the most up-to-date information.
+• If calling for an update about your relative, you may find it best to call during the afternoon when the team can provide you with the most up-to-date information.

-Handover and ward rounds –
+Article: ICU Handover and ward rounds

-The nurses start the shift by hearing about the patient's progress since they came into Intensive Care and over the previous shift.
-At the beginning of each shift the nurse will carry out a full assessment of the patient by checking their charts (including things like vital signs, blood results and medications), checking that all equipment is working as it should and carrying out a full body assessment (e.g., checking the patient's skin, including any wounds and dressings, and listening to their chests).
+Handover and ward rounds – The nurses start the shift by hearing about the patient's progress since they came into Intensive Care and over the previous shift.
+At the beginning of each shift the nurse will carry out a full assessment of the patient by checking their charts (including things like vital signs, blood results and medications), checking that all equipment is working as it should and carrying out a full body assessment (e.g., checking the patient's skin, including...

-Whilst patients are on ICU, they might need tests or investigations and undergo procedures.
+Investigations/procedures/transfers- Whilst patients are on ICU, they might need tests or investigations and undergo procedures.
 These are done to help diagnose what is medically wrong.
 Wherever possible the tests and procedures are done on the ICU for example an X-ray, bronchoscopy (camera into the wind pipe/ lungs), endoscopy (camera into the body).
-However, some tests such as a CT scan or MRI scan will be done in the radiology department, where the specialist equipment is situated.
+However, some tests such as a CT scan or MRI scan will be done in the radiology department, where the specialist equipment is...